Rubiksman78/MonikA.I/README.md

 To setup all the libraries:
 - Just do `pip install -r requirements.txt` in a terminal opened within the project folder (You can do `bash setup.sh` if you want to install the developper version of TTS and have more control on what is done)
+- Don't forget to run also `playwright install` to install the browsers.

 ## :heavy_plus_sign: Add to the game